a-d-gilbert/MINS546/README.md

 ### Content

-Even though this is a dummy page to use for a class, I will be updating content as I go for the experience.
+Even though this is a dummy page to use for a class, I will be updating content throughout the course.

+**for the experience!**

 ```javascript
 [] + [] //''